SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

   file that is constructed by concatenating the namelist segments listed in the run description file (see :ref:`RunDescriptionFileStructure`).

-* A symlink to the :file:`NEMOGCM/CONFIG/SHARED/namelist_ref` file in the :kbd:`NEMO-code` directory specified in the :kbd:`paths` section of the run description file is also created to provide default values to be used for any namelist variables not included in the namelist segments listed in the run description file.
+* A symlink to the :file:`EXP00/namelist_ref` file in the directory of the NEMO configuration given by the :kbd:`config name` and :kbd:`NEMO code config` keys in the run description file is also created to provide default values to be used for any namelist variables not included in the namelist segments listed in the run description file.

 * A symlink called :file:`bathy_meter.nc`
   (the file name required by NEMO)